 - Complex pricing model

-- UI is lacking when working with larger complex pipelines
+- UI is lacking for very complex pipelines

 Pros: